 These types of questions will help narrow your campaign’s focus, and help you decide what combination of available advertisement mediums will best serve your goals.

-Selecting Your Tactics (And Networks) For An AdWords Strategy
+Selecting Your Tactics (And Networks) For A Google Ads Strategy

 The ideal network(s) and platform for your campaign will depend on a few factors: